-Get to know your host City
+Get to know your Virtual Host City

 Through works of literary genius, liquid legacies, castles, parks and stunning national museums Dublin is a blend of modern living and time-old tradition.